PK-12 Principal Leadership

 The School of Education serves educational leaders worldwide by providing online graduate degree and certificate programs in education.
 NCU’s M.Ed. with a specialization in PK-12 Principal Leadership (MEd/PLCS) is approved by the Arizona Department of Education and the Arizona State Board for Private Postsecondary Education (AZPPSE), and is designed to prepare students to meet licensure requirements to become PK-12 principals in the State of Arizona.
 The PK-12 Principal Leadership specialization is also one of nine MEd specializations accredited by the Teacher Education Accreditation Council (TEAC).

-There are several reasons why an educator would want to pursue a graduate degree in education that does not lead to state licensing or certification.
+There are several reasons why an educator would choose to pursue a graduate degree in educational leadership.
+Reasons may include:

 - "Move up" steps on the salary schedule.